kennycason/kakyll/README.md

 description: My Blog is about random stuff like lorem ipsum and programming.
 I hope you enjoy.
 base_url: http://localhost:8080 # The base url to your blog. e.g. http://hakyll.com
 template_engine: handlebars
+deploy: rsync -avz ....         # command to execut to deploy contents in _site/*
+encoding: UTF-8                 # encoding of files, defaults to UTF-8
+posts:                          # configuration for your blog's posts
+    directory: posts            # directory where your posts are located
+    template: post.hbs          # optional template for posts
 pages:
     - index.html
     - about.html